cjen07/social_network/README.md

   * same user same time double comment on same post will resulted in undefined behaviour
   * only one image per post is allowed, audio/video not supported, post re-delivering not supported

-External bug to figure out
+Bugs

-  * bolt_sip bug, not knowing how to trigger it again
+  * bolt_sip bug, not knowing exactly how to trigger it again
   * phoenix_timex Timex.from_now() -1 minutes ago